RoboBibb/robot2018/README.md

 # What We Want to Show Off

 ## Automatic Driving
+As a result of not having encoders on this robot, autonomous driving code is somewhat of a challenge to implement, despite this we have created a drive straight function wich works and a turning function which is accurate to within 1/5th of a degree.
+Both of these functions return a value which can be read to determine if there was an error, and have debugging info in case they don't work perfectly.
+We have done quite a lot with a gyro as our only sensor.
 - `utils::driveStraight(gyro, drivetrain, time, speed)`: Uses gyro to drive straight for a set period of time
 - `utils::turnDeg(gyro, drivetrain, angle)`: turns robot set number of degrees, speed decreases linearly upon aproach